SYNT 2026 : 15th International Workshop on Synthesis

 architectures, execution environments, and software development for

-concurrent systems such as geo-replicated systems, distributed ledgers,
+concurrent systems such as geo-replicated systems, distributed

-communication networks, multiprocessor and multi-core architectures,
+ledgers, communication networks, multiprocessor and multi-core

-quantum computing, quantum communication, shared and transactional memory,
+architectures, quantum computing, quantum communication, shared and

-resource management and awareness, compilers and tools for concurrent
+transactional memory, resource management and awareness, compilers and

 Paper submission